snu-mllab/Optimal-channel-selection-with-discrete-QCQP/README.md

 * (target_c) - ratio of target constraints and max constraints for conv layers.
 0~1
 * (gamma) - gamma for 4D. target_c ~ 1
 * (arch) - 'resnet20', 'resnet32', 'resnet56'
+* (use_cplex) - True or False

+### Greedy solve for the discrete QCQP
+We implemented another fast greedy approach to solve discrete QCQP.
+Please set '(use_cplex)' to be False.

 ## ResNet-50 layer Wall-clock time exp